- Best corner TV mount

 #1 Dual-arm corner TV mount

-There are many benefits to the Perlesmith PSCLF full-motion dual-arm corner TV mount.
+There are many benefits to the Perlesmith PSCLF1 full-motion dual-arm corner TV mount.
 We found the quality here to be much better than what we found to be functional as the best value, next in line.
 While this option is priced affordably as well.

 Whether you have a curved or flat panel TV, this option fits either way.

-Expect most of the benefits of a full-motion mount like a 45-degree swivel in each direction, a +5 degree tilt upwards, and a -10 degree tilt downwards.
-The dual-arm can also extend 22 inches outward.
+Expect most of the benefits of a full-motion mount like a 45-degree swivel in each direction, a +5-degree tilt upwards, and a -10-degree tilt downwards.
+The dual arm can also extend 22 inches outward.

-Overall, I like the stability of being able to position and corner wall mount a tv bracket to prevent glare and ensure convenient viewing as the maximum stability helps protect from sag.
+Overall, I like the stability of being able to position and corner wall mount a TV bracket to prevent glare and ensure convenient viewing as the maximum stability helps protect from sag.

 - Swivels 45 degrees in each direction and tilts up 5 degrees, and tilts down 10 degrees.